Lyn-L/SMFH/README.md

 normalize1.m: function to normalize the feature points <br />
 testWiki.m: example script to run the code on the Wiki dataset <br />

 p.s.
-The parameters \mu and \alpha should be set to 100 and 10 to achieve well performance, when the feature dimensional is high.
+The parameters $\mu$ and $\alpha$ should be set to 100 and 10 to achieve well performance, when the feature dimensional is high.
 And the number of sampling should be increased for the large-scale training set, such as 5000~10000.